This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Add eggs to a large mixing bowl and beat.
-Then mix in the sugar and shortening.
-Stir in the buttermilk and add all of the dry ingredients.
+Mix in the sugar and shortening.
+Stir in the buttermilk and add all-purpose flour, baking powder, baking soda, salt, nutmeg, and cinnamon.

 • Once the dough is mixed divide it in half.
 Flour the counter and turn the dough balls onto the surface.
-Lightly flour the dough before rolling them out to ⅓ inch thick.
+Lightly flour the dough before rolling it out to ⅓ inch thick.

-• Once the dough had been rolled allow it to sit for 20 minutes.
+• Once the dough has been rolled allow it to sit for 20 minutes.

 • Cut donuts (and holes) out using a donut cutter.